Microsoft Graph Security API overview

 Unify and standardize alert tracking

 Connect once to integrate alerts from any Microsoft Graph-integrated security solution and keep alert status and assignments in sync across all solutions.
-You can also stream alerts to security information and event management (SIEM) solutions, such as Splunk and IBM QRadar, via Azure Monitor.
-For details about SIEM integration with the security API entities, see Integrate with a SIEM.
+You can also stream alerts to security information and event management (SIEM) solutions, such as Splunk using Microsoft Graph Security API connectors.
+For more info about solution integrations with the security API entities, see Security solution integrations using the Microsoft Graph Security API.

 Correlate security alerts to improve threat protection and response